Thank you for submitting the form. Your reference number is

 Australia has been using fire danger rating systems as early as the 1950s when forester A.G.
 McArthur developed a rating system after studying how fires behaved with different fuels and weather conditions.

 These systems exist to inform residents of at-risk areas of the potential level of danger if a bushfire were to start.
-It’s important to note that the ratings don’t predict the likelihood a bushfire starting.
+It’s important to note that the ratings don’t predict the likelihood of a bushfire starting.

-The new Australian Fire Danger Rating System
+The Australian Fire Danger Rating System

-This new AFDRS system was devised largely by the NSW Rural Fire Service and the Bureau of Meteorology using the most recent information known about weather, vegetation and fire behaviour across different landscapes.
+The Australian Fire Danger Rating System (AFDRS) was devised largely by the NSW Rural Fire Service and the Bureau of Meteorology using the most recent information known about weather, vegetation and fire behaviour across different landscapes.

 Importantly, the AFDRS has been designed so that it can be updated as scientists learn more about fire behaviour.